lingnand/VIMonad/README.md

 #### Wallpaper prompt

-The wallpaper prompt enables you to switch wallpapers on the fly; it also has a [wallbase backend](https://github.com/sevensins/Wallbase-Downloader) as well as a rss downloader backend (for flickr) for you to search and download wallpapers by tag/description.
+The wallpaper prompt enables you to switch wallpapers on the fly; it also has a [wallhaven backend](https://github.com/sevensins/Wallbase-Downloader) as well as a [rss downloader backend](https://github.com/lynnard/rss-image-download) (for flickr) for you to search and download wallpapers by tag/description.

 Wallpaper prompt is triggered by `M-z`.
 When the prompt is active, all the windows will be painted semi-transparent so that you can look through them to see the glory of the wallpapers.